 Noriko Martinez, PhD, LCSW

-I am a licensed clinician with offices in Chicago, Northbrook, and Skokie
+I am a licensed clinician with offices in Chicago and Northbrook

 I have a PhD in social work from the University of Chicago, and a Masters Degree from Loyola University Chicago.
-I am licensed by the state of Illinois in clinical social work and school social work, and I have offices in Northbrook and Chicago, Illinois.
+I am licensed by the states of Illinois, Michigan, and Colorado in clinical social work, and I have offices in Northbrook and Chicago, Illinois.
 I teach human development, cognitive theory, research, and diversity at the University of Chicago and Loyola University Chicago.
 I was the Chair of the Board of Directors and the Head of Clinical Services at the Gifted Learning Center North Shore and a social worker at Evanston Township High School.

 The primary goal of my practice is to help people create the best possible lives for themselves, especially by improving their relationships.
 This often means working with parents and children.
 I work primarily using attachment theory and cognitive integrative theory, which means that I believe in the importance of relationships and in how we understand ourselves.
 I also integrate mindfulness and neuroplasticity.
 In my work I build relationships with clients in order to help them understand themselves in a way that moves them toward happiness and fulfillment.

 What kind of therapy do you do?